rsprouse/amznas/README.md

 * `TOKEN` is the instance of the `ITEM` in the session.
 Tokens are numbered automatically, starting at `0`.

 The Windows filesystem is not case-sensitive, so `ITEM` values that differ only in case are treated as identical when token numbers are calculated.
 Keep that in mind if your transcription system is case-sensitive.

+## Troubleshooting

+If you get a `ModuleNotFoundError`, there is a good chance that you did not start an Anaconda Prompt or did not activate the `amznas` environment.
+Try repeating the steps in the 'Running the `amznas` acquisition utility' section.